Canada's Trudeau rebuked on ethics ahead of election - Journal du Cameroun

 He also found that “partisan political interests were improperly put to the attorney general for consideration in the matter.”

-Notably, a conviction at trial would result in SNC-Lavalin being sanctioned, depriving it of lucrative government contracts resulting in up to 9,000 jobs lost, according to the company, which could harm the Liberals’ re-election bid.
+A conviction at trial would result in SNC-Lavalin being deprived of lucrative government contracts resulting in up to 9,000 jobs lost, according to the company.

 The Montreal-based firm openly lobbied the government for an out-of-court settlement that would result in a fine and agreeing to compliance measures.